1. CORPORATE INFORMATION

 The financial statements are presented in Indian Rupees (in Lacs), which is the functional currency of the Company and the currency of the primary economic environment in which the Company operates.

-Based on the above, the Company is confident of its ability to meet the funds requirement and to continue its business as a going concern and accordingly, the financial statements have been prepared on a going concern basis.
+Based on these factors, the management believes that the Company has adequate resources to continue its operations for the foreseeable future and, accordingly, the financial statements have been prepared on a going concern basis.

 The Company has ascertained its operating cycle as twelve months for the purpose of Current/ Non-Current classification For the purpose of Balance Sheet, an asset is classified as current if: